dmwilsonkc/magic-mirror-voice-control-skill/README.md

-# Magic Mirror Voice Control skill
+# Magic Mirror Voice Control
-Voice commands to Mycroft to control a Magic Mirror using the MMM-Remote-Control module.
+Give voice commands to Mycroft to control a Magic Mirror using the MMM-Remote-Control module.

 ## Description
-This mycroft skill passes commands to a MagicMirror installed on a Raspberry Pi.
-It requires a working install of [MagicMirror](https://github.com/MichMich/MagicMirror) and the [MMM-Remote-Control module](https://github.com/Jopyth/MMM-Remote-Control) must be installed AND ACCESSIBLE ON YOUR LOCAL NETWORK.
+This mycroft skill passes commands to an accessible MagicMirror installed anywhere on the same network as Mycroft.
+It requires a working install of [MagicMirror](https://github.com/MichMich/MagicMirror) and the [MMM-Remote-Control module](https://github.com/Jopyth/MMM-Remote-Control).
+It must be installed AND ACCESSIBLE ON THE SAME NETWORK AS MYCROFT.

-This skill requires MMM-Remote-Control be installed and working properly.
+This skill requires MMM-Remote-Control be installed and working properly on the MagicMirror.

 You must configure the MagicMirror's config.js file to properly whitelist the ip address of your Mycroft.

+In the MagicMirror's config.js:

+Replace: address: "localhost", With: address: "0.0.0.0", and
+Replace: ipWhitelist: ["127.0.0.1", "::ffff:127.0.0.1", "::1"], with ipWhitelist: ["127.0.0.1", "192.168.X.1/24"],

-You can use this skill to hide or show modules, update the mirror or individual modules, refresh or restart the mirror, list installed modules, install modules by name (will still require you to configure the MagicMirror config.js by SSH or VNC), change pages of modules by either swipe commands or telling mycroft to "go to page [number]"(requires that [MMM-pages](https://github.com/edward-shen/MMM-pages) be installed), restart or reboot the Raspberry Pi.
+You can use this skill to hide or show modules, update the mirror or individual modules, refresh or restart the mirror, list installed modules, install modules by name (will still require you to configure the MagicMirror config.js by SSH or VNC for the particular skill you install), change pages of modules by either swipe commands or telling mycroft to "go to page [number]"(requires that [MMM-pages](https://github.com/edward-shen/MMM-pages) be installed), restart or reboot the Raspberry Pi.

+## How the skill works
 MMM-Remote-Control requires the module identifier to know which module to perform ModuleActionKeywords on (HIDE|SHOW) for example.
 This skill parses the MODULE_DATA returned from the MMM-Remote-Control and compares it to the file "AvailableModules.json"